Published by Jeremy. Last Updated on October 27, 2023.

-The thing we loved most about our food tour with Walks of Italy is that it hit just about every cross-section of food you'll find: fruit and veggie markets, meat markets, food stalls (where we tried the infamous lampredotto- delicious), to table wine shops, a restaurant stall for a meal, and finishing with gelato and coffee.
+The thing we loved most about our food tour with Take Walks is that it hit just about every cross-section of food you'll find: fruit and veggie markets, meat markets, food stalls (where we tried the infamous lampredotto- delicious), to table wine shops, a restaurant stall for a meal, and finishing with gelato and coffee.
 (Yes, we were stuffed).

 This tour was even better in that our guide was a trained Dante scholar, and would weave in tidbits about the famous poet wherever he could.
 Food and history all in one?
 Sign us up to do this one again and again and again.